davidyap7/admin/patterns.md

 * Creating organizations.
 * Adding team members to the account.

 To add team members to an account, use the email address of the user or a list of email addresses.
-In {{site.data.keyword.Bluemix_notm}} Dedicated and {{site.data.keyword.Bluemix_notm}}
-Local, you can also use the company LDAP to add users, groups of users, or both.
+In {{site.data.keyword.Bluemix_dedicated_notm}} and {{site.data.keyword.Bluemix_local_notm}}, you can also use the company LDAP to add users, groups of users, or both.
 You can also import users from a file.
 For more information, see [Managing users and permissions](/docs/admin/index.html#oc_useradmin "Managing users and permissions").

 The account owner can also perform the following tasks:

 * Add one or more users as managers of an organization by assigning these users the **Manager** role.
 Consider adding two users as organization managers.
 The first user acts as the principal manager of the organization.
 The second user acts as the deputy manager, in case, the principal manager is unavailable.
 * In {{site.data.keyword.Bluemix_notm}} Public, and depending on the [account type](/docs/pricing/index.html#pay-accounts "account type"), setting spending notifications.
 First, the account owner defines the thresholds that are used to alert him when costs reach a certain limit.
 Then, [configures email notifications](/docs/admin/account.html#notifications "configures email notifications").
-The account manager can use the information in the emails as alert notifications and might take action based on the information provided, for example upgrading the account. **Note:** The account owner is the only person that can receive spending notification emails.
+The account manager can use the information in the emails as alert notifications and might take action based on the information provided, for example upgrading the account.
+Note that he account owner is the only person that can receive spending notification emails.
 * Add one or more users as administrators of the account by assigning these users the **Admin** role.
 Consider adding a minimum of two users.
 The first user acts as the principal administrator of the account.
 The second user acts as the deputy administrator.
 * Define the account notifications to inform about maintenance updates or critical incident alerts.
 These notifications can be configured to send an email or a Short Message Service.